groundhoggwp/holler-box/readme.txt

 * Major compatibility improvement: box content is now displayed with PHP to make it easier to display forms and other shortcodes.
 * Ninja Forms compatibility
 * Exit-intent is now included in the free version!
 Look under advanced settings.
-* New progress bar popup template
+* New progress bar popup template and custom template
 * Support for Pro footer bar
 * New screenshots